unrealrobin/timbermvp/docs/Portfolio/PlayerCombatSystem.md

 3. Dynamic Ability
 - Abilities should be able to be swapped at Runtime, upgraded, etc.
 ---

+## Why this works
+The Player combat system is comprised of an Actor Component that handles the players abilties dependent on which weapon is equipped.
+Each weapon has encapsulated abilities that control their own behavior.
+Abilties can be swapped out at runtime and can be created by subclassing the UWeaponAbility class.
+Abilities control the Life Time of the Instantiated Ability Object.

 ## Code Map
 <!-- blank line above! -->